-Associate of Arts Degrees
+Associate in Arts Degrees

-Candidates for the Associate of Arts degree must complete 41 semester hours of required general education and must complete 23 semester hours of selected electives as approved by the advisor.
+Candidates for the Associate in Arts degree must complete 37 semester hours of required general education and must complete 23 semester hours of selected electives as approved by the advisor.

-The Associate of Arts degree is offered in the following field:
+The Associate in Arts degree is offered in the following field:

-· General Studies
+General Studies

-Associate of Science Degrees
+Associate in Science Degrees

-Candidates for the Associate of Science degree must complete 41 semester hours of required general education and must complete 23 semester hours of selected electives as approved by the advisor.
+Candidates for the Associate in Science degree must complete 37 semester hours of required general education and must complete 23 semester hours of selected electives as approved by the advisor.

-The associate of Science degree is offered in the following fields:
+The Associate in Science degree is offered in the following fields: